 The Resort does offer Wi-Fi for guests.
 Some U.S. cell phones may work throughout Chile depending on your service plan.

 Most main international airlines (Delta, American, LAN, and several others) offer overnight flights into Santiago’s Arturo Benitez International Airport (SCL).
 From Santiago there are daily flights to a town in the very southern tip of Chile, Punta Arenas (PUQ), with both LAN and Sky Airlines.
 Flying from Santiago to Punta Areanas takes approximately four hours.

 Travelers may choose to fly into Chile from Argentina.
 From Buenos Aires’ Jorge Newbery Airport (AEP), you can fly to Calafate, Argentina (FTE) on more than 13 daily flights via either Aerolineas Argentinas or LAN.

 Arrival and Departure Details / Times

-The ground transfer trip from Punta Arenas to Remota is not just another drive, but rather the first breathtaking contact that guests have with the immensity of Southern Patagonia.
-Upon arrival into Punta Arenas, you will be met by a representative from Remota and transferred via van to the resort.
+The ground transfer trip from Punta Arenas to Remota is not just another drive but rather the first breathtaking contact that guests have with the immensity of Southern Patagonia.
+Upon arrival in Punta Arenas you will be met by a representative from Remota and transferred via van to the resort.
 For guests that would like to fly directly from Buenos Aires, Argentina into Calafate, there are a number of daily regular buses that cross into Chile.